moay/distributed-systems-rd/readme.md

 * Maximum possible automation of the process.
 This includes
     * Automated retries of failed events
     * Asynchronous communication of events towards the message bus in order to easily enable automated retries
 * Expecting communication fails.
-When an event fails, it will be retried and stored upon final failure, so that it can easily be inspected and retried manually (or by downstream fail handling routines)
+When an event fails, it will be retried and stored upon terminal failure, so that it can easily be inspected and retried manually (or automatically by downstream fail handling routines)
 * Fully working docker setup.
 This includes automatically launched queue workers and database setup.
 * Testable code.
 Both microservices fully rely on dependency injection and are ready to be tested.
 * Basic testing.
 Covering both microservices with fully blown tests was not possible due to the limited time.
-I added some tests to verify that the process in itself is consistent and that the business strategy is properly applied.
+I added some tests to verify that the voucher generation process in itself is consistent and that the business rule is properly applied.

-### Things that were left out:
+### Things that I left out:

 * Realistic data structures.
 The order events and the voucher events do both not contain any sophisticated data structures.
     * The orders do not contain products, customer related information, and so on.
-    * The vouchers do not contain information about the related customer (which might be a hard limit when redeeming a voucher in real life and in this case should be stored with the voucher).
+    * The vouchers do not contain information about the related customer (which might be a needed information when redeeming a voucher in real life and in this case should be stored with the voucher).
 * Backporting of vouchers into the order database.
 This maybe a useful thing to do in a real life scenario, f.i. in order to be able to tell whether or not a voucher has been created for an order.
 I have thought of implementing this, but decided to not do this for mainly two reasons.